Saturn: Possible future missions

+NASA's Dragonfly mission—the fourth in the New Frontiers program—is a rotorcraft probe designed to explore Saturn's moon Titan, and to search for signs of prebiotic chemical processes.
+NASA selected the mission in 2019; as of 2025, it is scheduled for launch in July 2028 with a total lifecycle cost of $3.35 billion.
+It would arrive at Titan in 2034.
+By April 2025, the mission had passed its Critical Design Review.
+It is planned to launch on a SpaceX Falcon Heavy rocket from Kennedy Space Center.

 In fiction

 Saturn has frequently appeared in fiction since at least 1752, when Voltaire published his novel Micromégas.
 Early works generally depicted it as solid, whereas Saturn is later correctly described as a gaseous planet.
 Saturn's moons are also featured in fiction, especially Titan.